bhavyadoshi12/VoxSense_ER/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome.

-⚠️ **Known Area for Improvement:**
+**Known Improvement Area:**
-Emotion confidence may sometimes be ~30%.
+Emotion confidence may occasionally be low (~30%).
-Enhancements to model accuracy are highly encouraged.
+Model optimization and dataset improvements are encouraged.

-### Contribution Steps
+Steps:

 1. Fork the repository
 2. Create a feature branch